hmrc/outcome-auditing-api-tests/README.md

 # outcome-auditing-api-tests
-API test suite for the `outcome-auditing` using ScalaTest and [play-ws](https://github.com/playframework/play-ws) client.
+API test suite for the `outcome-auditing` using [api-test-runner](https://github.com/hmrc/api-test-runner) library.

 ## Running the tests